Glossary of Terms Used in New Jersey Business and Corporation Law

 Fiscal Year – Any twelve-month period used by a business as its fiscal accounting period.

 Incorporator – The person or entity that prepares files and signs the articles of incorporation; everything necessary for incorporation.
-This could entail raising funds and bringing in the people who will be investing.
+This could entail raising funds and attracting investors.
 This preparatory work also includes preparing and filing the required documents.

 Indemnify – To reimburse or compensate.
-Directors and officers of corporations are often reimbursed or indemnified for all the expenses they may have incurred during the incorporation process.
+Directors and officers of corporations are often reimbursed or indemnified for expenses incurred during the incorporation process.

 Majority – More than 50 Percent; commonly used as the percentage of votes required to approve certain corporate actions.

-Merger – A merger occurs when two corporations join together into one, with one corporation surviving and the other corporation disappearing.
+Merger – A merger occurs when two corporations join to form one, with one corporation surviving and the other disappearing.
 The assets and liabilities of the disappearing entity are absorbed into the surviving entity.

-Minutes – A written record which details the events of the corporation.
+Minutes – A written record that details the events of the corporation.
 These records should be kept in the corporation’s or LLC’s record book.

-Name Reservation – The name of a corporation or LLC must be distinguishable on the records of the state government.
-If the name is not unique, the state will reject the articles of incorporation or article of organization (for LLCs).
-A name can be reserved, usually for 120 days, by which applying with the proper state authorities and paying fee.
+Name Reservation – The name of a corporation or LLC must be distinguishable on the state government’s records.
+If the name is not unique, the state will reject the articles of incorporation or articles of organization (for LLCs).
+A name can be reserved, usually for 120 days, by applying to the proper state authorities and paying a fee.

 No-Par-Value Stock – Stock with no minimum value.
 Most states allow no-par stock.
-If the stock is no-par stock then the amount of stated capital is an arbitrary amount assigned by the board of directors.
-Further, the value of capital for franchise tax purposes is determined by the state and this may result in higher franchise taxes in corporation with low par-value stock.
+If the stock is no-par stock, the stated capital is an arbitrary amount assigned by the board of directors.
+Further, the value of capital for franchise tax purposes is determined by the state, and this may result in higher franchise taxes for corporations with low par-value stock.

 Officers – The directors appoint officers.
-They manage the daily affairs of the corporation.
-A corporation’s officers usually consist of a president, Vice-president, treasurer and secretary.
+They manage the corporation’s daily affairs.
+A corporation’s officers usually consist of a president, Vice-president, treasurer, and secretary.
 In most states, one person can hold all these posts.

-Organizational Meeting – The initial meeting where the formation of the corporation is completed.
-At the organizational meeting several initial tasks are completed such as; the articles of incorporation are ratified, the initial shares are issued, officers ae elected, bylaws approved, and a resolution authorizing the opening of bank accounts is passed.
+Organizational Meeting – The initial meeting at which the corporation is formed.
+At the organizational meeting, several initial tasks are completed, including ratifying the articles of incorporation, issuing the initial shares, electing officers, approving the bylaws, and passing a resolution authorizing the opening of bank accounts.
 If the initial directors are named in the articles of incorporation, they can hold the organizational meeting.
-If they are not named then the organizational meeting is held by the incorporator.
+If they are not named, then the organizational meeting is held by the incorporator.

-Piercing the Corporate Veil – If corporate formalities are not followed, it is possible that the corporate entity will not protect shareholders from corporate debt.
-Keeping proper records and holding regular meetings help solve this possible problem.
+Piercing the Corporate Veil – If corporate formalities are not followed, the corporate entity may not protect shareholders from corporate debt.
+Keeping proper records and holding regular meetings helps address this potential problem.

 Proxy – If a shareholder cannot attend a meeting, the shareholder can vote by proxy.
 A proxy grants another individual the power to vote on their behalf.

 Quorum – The minimum attendance required to conduct business at a meeting.
-Usually, a quorum is achieved if most directors are present (for directors meeting) or outstanding shares are represented (for shareholder meeting).
+Usually, a quorum is achieved if most directors are present (for directors’ meetings) or outstanding shares are represented (for shareholder meetings).
 The percentage needed for a quorum may be modified in the bylaws.

-Registered/Resident Agent – According to state laws, corporations and LLCs located out of state must have a registered agent.
+Registered/Resident Agent – Under state law, corporations and LLCs located outside the state must have a registered agent.
 This agent must be named in the articles of incorporation and be in the state of incorporation or organization in order to receive legal notifications.
-The registered agent will receive important legal and tax documents, such as franchise tax forms and annual report forms.
+The registered agent will receive important legal and tax documents, such as franchise and annual report filings.
 Also known as a Statutory Agent.

 Registered Office – The office in the articles of incorporation.
-The registered office must be where the registered agent is located and need not be the principal office or place of business of the corporation.
+The registered office must be where the registered agent is located and need not be the corporation’s principal office or place of business.

-Resolution – A resolution is a formal decision of the corporation which has been adopted by either the shareholders or the board of directors.
+Resolution – A resolution is a formal decision of the corporation adopted by either the shareholders or the board of directors.

 Share – An interest in a corporation.
-The total ownership of a corporation is divided into shares of stock.
+A corporation’s total ownership is divided into shares of stock.

 Shareholder – Any holder of one or more shares in a corporation.
-A shareholder usually has evidence that they are a shareholder; this evidence is represented by a stock certificate.
+A shareholder usually has evidence of their status; this evidence is represented by a stock certificate.

 Sole Proprietorship – A business owned and managed by one person, who is personally liable for all business debts and obligations.
 For tax purposes, the owner and his or her business are one entity, meaning that business profits are reported and taxed on the owner’s personal tax return.